Dr Philip Mason is a Consultant Nephrologist, at Oxford Radcliffe Hospitals NHS Foundation Trust and Hon Senior Lecturer at the University of Oxford.

 Member and Workforce Lead, RCP Joint Specialty Committee 2007-present

-Renal Association (UK), European Renal Association, British Transplantation Society, British Society of Immunology, British Medical Association, European Society of Transplantation, American Society of Transplantation, Royal Society of Medicine
+UK Kidney Association (previously the Renal Association (UK)), European Renal Association, British Transplantation Society, British Society of Immunology, British Medical Association, European Society of Transplantation, American Society of Nephrology, American Society of Transplantation, Royal Society of Medicine